Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 * Apply branding to the Amplify Platform navigation and selected views for the selected organization.
 * Configure and manage entity providers for Amplify Platform authentication.
 * Redact personal information and configure password policy rules to add to the default password requirements.
+* Change the organization name or delete the organization.

 ![Managing organization settings](/Images/settings_tab.png)